Gender-based analysis plus

 The Lower Carbon Transportation Program enables consumers and commercial fleets to adopt lower carbon modes of transportation.
 The program accomplishes this by: supporting the deployment of Electric Vehicles and Alternative Fuel refuelling infrastructure; developing enabling codes and standards; providing accurate, relevant and factual information to inform purchasing decisions; providing fuel use benchmarking; and, assessing fleet fuel usage and recommending more efficient options.
 The program’s objective is to positively enhance the availability, accessibility and awareness of low carbon transportation options for consumers and key actors in the transportation of passengers and freight on Canadian roads.

 In 2018, the program’s data collection methodology was updated to collect additional information on the uptake and impact of the program.
-Beginning in 2019-2020, data will be disaggregated by province and territory for at least ten different indicators, and by gender, age group, income level, and province and territory, for another three indicators.
+Since 2019-2020, data can be disaggregated by province and territory for at least ten different indicators, and by gender, age group, income level, and province and territory, for another three indicators.
 This will help to determine how the uptake and impact of lower carbon transportation options and awareness efforts varies by location and various demographic groups.
 In addition, the program will measure the number of job-years of employment generated by funded projects, and will disaggregate the data by province and territory, gender and age group.
 The program’s data collection methodology enables it to undertake analyses on both the uptake and impact of the program based on province and territory, employment in the low carbon transportation sector (specific to employment generated by projects funded by the program), age group, gender and income-level.

 Electricity Resources Program